ducky64/telemetry/README.md

 The plotter must be running when the header is transmitted, otherwise it will fail to decode the data packets (and notify you of such).
 The plotter will automatically reinitialize upon receiving a new header.

 This simple plotter graphs all the data against a selected independent variable (like time).
 Numeric data is plotted as a line graph and array-numeric data is plotted as a waterfall / spectrograph-style graph.
 Regular UART data (like from `printf`s) will be routed to the console.
 All received data, including from `printf`s, is logged to a CSV.
 A new CSV is created each time a new header packet is received, with a timestamped filename.
+This can be disabled by giving an empty filename prefix.

 You can double-click a plot to inspect its latest value numerically and optionally remotely set it to a new value.
+You can also send non-telemetry data by typing in the console (should have a `Serial command to send: ` prompt); note that data is buffered (not sent) until you hit enter.
+A newline (`\n`) is included at the end of whatever you type.

 If you feel really adventurous, you can also try to mess with the code to plot things in different styles.
 For example, the plot instantiation function from a received header packet is in `subplots_from_header`.
 The default just creates a line plot for numeric data and a waterfall plot for array-numeric data.
 You can make it do fancier things, like overlay a numerical detected track position on the raw camera waterfall plot.